Tswalu Kalahari Reserve: History

 The Tswalu Game Reserve in the Southern Kalahari was created by Stephen Boler.
-He bought dozens of farms to create a conservation reserve, introducing African wildlife back into their natural habitat, including lions, rare types of antelope, giraffes, buffalos, and zebras.
-The reserve is home to the world's largest population of black rhinos.
-To control the numbers and create a form or revenue to support the estate, there was a controversial hunting side called Tarkuni.
-After Stephen Boler's untimely death in 1998 on his way to Tswalu, he specified in his will that Nicky Oppenheimer should have first refusal on Tswalu, and the Oppenheimer family now owns and operates it.
+He bought dozens of farms to create a conservation reserve, introducing African wildlife back into their natural habitat, including lions, rare types of antelope, giraffes, buffalos, black rhinos and zebras.
+To control the numbers and create a form of revenue to support the estate, there was a controversial hunting site called Tarkuni.
+After Boler's untimely death in Johannesburg in 1998 on his way to Tswalu, he specified in his will that Nicky Oppenheimer should have first refusal on Tswalu, and the Oppenheimer family now owns and operates it.

-Hunting was stopped by the Oppenheimers and some man-made structures, farm buildings and fences were removed.
+Trophy hunting was banned by the Oppenheimers and some man-made structures, farm buildings and fences were removed.
 New land was added to extend and protect habitats and territories.
-Tswalu now holds the largest population of black rhino alongside other threatened species like the pangolin and canid African wild dog.
+Tswalu now holds black rhino alongside other threatened species like the pangolin and canid African wild dog.

 Tswalu Kalahari (lodge)

 Tswalu Kalahari is a luxury private lodge in the reserve, a member of National Geographic Unique Lodges of the World.
 There are nine suites at the Motse Lodge, with the private Tarkuni having five suites.